secretGeek/today-i-learned-staging/npm/rebuild.md

 How did this happen?

-I'm not sure, but I suspect it was because I was urged to run a command "& npm rebuild node-sass"
+I'm not sure, but I suspect it was because I was urged to run a command `& npm rebuild node-sass` and murphy struck.

-Generally if `node_modules` isn't behaving I run `npm i` (full name, "npm install") and get things back in shape.
+Generally if `node_modules` isn't behaving I run `npm i` (full name, `npm install`) and get things back in shape.
 In this case, it wasn't enough.

-A good next step would be: delete the package-lock file, and then run `npm i` -- i didn't do this, but suspect it would've helped.
-(I skipped this step, today)
+A good next step would've been:

+- delete the package-lock file, and then
+- run `npm i`

+... i didn't do this, but suspect it would've helped.

 The *next* fall back is: delete the entire `node_modules` folder, and then run `npm i` -- this was enough to help me in this case.